KIM6 (Kde Image Menu 6)

 This menu allows to convert the images to several other formats, change its colours to a pale shade or to black and white and rotate and flip images.

 This menu contains various actions.
-You can rename images (they will then share the name and will be differentiated by a suffix, so it will be for example: Picture_001.jpg, Picture_002.jpg. etc.
+You can rename images (they will then share the name and will be differentiated by a suffix, so it will be for example: Picture_001.jpg, Picture_002.jpg. and so on).

 If you use Kmail or Thunderbird, you should be able to resize pictures and open a message with them attached in one go.